-The secured OTP for an unique identifier to provide an 8K-bit one-time program area for setting a device unique serial number.
-This may be accomplished in the factory or by an end systems customer.
+The secured OTP for unique identifier: to provide 8K-bit one-time program area for setting device unique serial number.
+Which may be set by factory or system customer.

-- Security register bit 0 indicates whether the chip is locked by factory or not. - The 8K-bit secured OTP area is programmed by entering secured OTP mode (with the Enter Security OTP command), and going through a normal program procedure.
-Exiting secured OTP mode is done by issuing the Exit Security OTP command. - Customer may lock-down the customer lockable secured OTP by writing WRSCUR(write security register) command to set customer lock-down bit1 as "1".
+- Security register bit 0 indicates whether the chip is locked by factory or not. - To program the 8K-bit secured OTP by entering secured OTP mode (with Enter Security OTP command), and going through normal program procedure, and then exiting secured OTP mode by writing Exit Security OTP command. - Customer may lock-down the customer lockable secured OTP by writing WRSCUR(write security register) command to set customer lock-down bit1 as "1".
 Please refer to "Table 10.
 Security Register Definition" for security register bit definition and "Table 4.
 8K-bit Secured OTP Definition" for address range definition. - Note: Once lock-down by factory or customer, the corresponding range cannot be changed any more.
 While in secured OTP mode, array access is not allowed.